Frequently Asked Questions

 Nature School is an education that takes place in the outdoors that focuses on learning from the earth and connecting to the earth.
-The pedagogy emphasizes inquiry-based learning through play and hands-on discovery.
+The pedagogy emphasizes wonder-based learning through play and hands-on discovery.
 Typically Nature and Forest schools spend at least 30% of their day in the outdoors.
 We spend 100% of our day outside activating our senses, and enjoying all the wonder and change that comes with each special season!

 Why Wasatch Nature School & why outdoor education?

 Our goal is to help children cultivate a love of the natural world at an early age in order to enhance their mental, physical, and social well-being.
-We invite children to explore, play, and interact with nature in a way that boosts their creativity and problem solving skills.
+We invite children to explore, play, and interact with nature in a way that boosts their creativity and problem-solving skills.
 When children are allowed to follow their own interests in a hands-on environment, children retain and process learning more readily.

 What curriculum do you use?